distantnative/panel-bar/README.md

 <?php echo panelbar::show() ?>
 ```

-If you want the panel bar hidden when the page loads:
+If you want the PanelBar hidden when the page loads:
 ```php
 <?php echo panelbar::hide() ?>
 ```